jborgers/PMD-jPinpoint-rules/README.md

   These files can be used in your IDE.
 The former only contains the company specific rules.
   The latter contains all rules combined and will only be generated if the optional PMD-jPinpoint-rules repo is available.

-  You can also specify the external repo to merge with explicitely:
+  You can also do it yourself and specify the external repo to merge with explicitly:

+      cd target
       java -jar rulesets-merger-1.0-SNAPSHOT.jar PMD-jPinpoint-rules rulesets/java jpinpoint-rules.xml